letStayFoolish/javascript-advanced/Optimization.md

 The _main thread_ is where most tasks run in the browser, and where almost all JavaScript you write is executed.
 JavaScript is **single-thread** language.

 The main thread can only process one task at a time.
-Any task that tajes longer than 50 milliseconds is a _long task_.
+Any task that takes longer than 50 milliseconds is a _long task_.
 For tasks that exceed 50 milliseconds, the task's total time minus 50 milliseconds is known as the task's _blocking period_.